-The Eastern Europe collection of the Staatsbibliothek zu Berlin includes literature from Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, the Czech Republic, Estonia, Finland, Georgia, Greece (since 1821), Kosovo, Latvia, Lithuania, Macedonia, Moldova, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, the Sorbian language area, Ukraine, Hungary, Belarus (Byelorussia) and Cyprus.
+The Eastern Europe collection of the Staatsbibliothek zu Berlin includes literature from Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, the Czech Republic, Estonia, Finland, Greece (since 1821), Kosovo, Latvia, Lithuania, Macedonia, Moldova, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, the Sorbian language area, Ukraine, Hungary, Belarus (Byelorussia) and Cyprus.
 In addition, the department collects literature from the Sorbian language area, literature relating to Eastern Europe in Western European languages as well as literature in Eastern European languages from all other countries of the world.

 The specialist focus of our Eastern Europe collection is on the humanities and social sciences.

 Specialised Information Service Slavonic Studies

 - The Specialised Information Service as part of a DFG-funded programme for the research community acquires as comprehensively as possible: literature on languages and literature from Bosnia and Herzegovina, Bulgaria, Kosovo, Croatia, Macedonia, Montenegro, Poland, Russia, Serbia, Slovakia, Slovenia, the Czech Republic, Ukraine, Belarus, and the Sorbian language area in Germany.

 - The acquisition focuses on original-language literary texts as sources for research as well as scientific secondary literature and non-conventional literature, such as research, congress and conference reports or relevant publications of international organisations, government agencies, semi-governmental institutions and associations.

 - Translations of Slavic-language literary texts are acquired if they are of significance as a scientific edition or of historical significance.
 One emphasis is on translations into German.